ekaterinailin/AltaiPony/docs/source/install.rst

     cd AltaiPony
     python setup.py install

-This package depends, on `lightkurve`, `k2sc`, `numpy`, `pandas` and some other packages, most of which will be installed automatically.
+This package depends, on `lightkurve`, `numpy`, `pandas` and some other packages, most of which will be installed automatically.
 Have a look at `requirements.txt` in the repository to see a more extensive list.
+It will run stably for Python 3.10-3.13.

 Getting Started